sushantMoon/Personal-Development/README.md

 # Personal-Development

-* Developmental Pet Projects that are yet see major consolidation.
+* Initial states of few pet projects that are yet see major consolidation.
 * Algorithmic Programming challenges that I have practiced at some point in time.